Qazeer/artefacts.help/pages/azure/o365_security_review_mailbox_delegations.md

   - `ReadPermission`: read the permissions on the mailbox.

-The permissions defined on that level allow for emails viewing at the mailbox scope but do not allow sending emails (which is defined through the ).
+The permissions defined on that level allow for emails viewing at the mailbox scope but do not allow sending emails (which is defined through the recipient `SendAs` and `SendOnBehalf` permissions).

 ```bash
 # Retrieves the access rights defined on the given mailbox.